Digital Personal Data Protection (Amendment) Bill 2026 Passed

 2-Minute Summary (TL;DR)

-- Maximum penalty for data breaches increased to ₹500 crore.
+- The maximum penalty for significant data breaches has been increased to ₹500 crore.

 How This Topic is Tested in Competitive Exams